The Best Way To Eat Canned Roasted Red Peppers, From RDs

 For a classic WFH lunch, Cannon said they give great texture and flavor to salads.
 "They can be quite slippery, so be careful when cutting them," she said.
 "They would also be great in a veggie hummus wrap," Knudsen added.

 Not having to commute to work has likely added some extra time to your morning.
 Meaning, more time to make a slow-cooked breakfast (goodbye for now, oatmeal).
-If that's the case, try this tomato shakshuka with roasted red peppers—good for breakfast or breakfast for dinner.
+If that's the case, try this tomato shakshuka with roasted red peppers, created by Leah Vanderveldt for the mbg clean eating guide.

 Makes 1 to 2 servings